What We’re Doing to Change Things

 We have recently set up a Higher Education working group to look at diversity in universities and higher education establishments and to encourage a pooling of ideas across both the corporate and the higher education sectors to reduce the gender gap across governing bodies and faculties, as well as to analyse and act to improve the experiences of female students.

-In January 2015 we will be piloting a student survey at Cambridge University that aims drill down on student aspirations and to establish whether women’s experiences at university affect their motivation and ability to get ahead.
+We are currently piloting a student survey at Cambridge University that aims drill down on student aspirations and to establish whether women’s experiences at university affect their motivation and ability to get ahead.
 Subject to findings, the survey will be rolled out to other universities later in 2015.

 More broadly the 30% Club is also working to bring about real transformation by: